 portion.
 Lighthouse painted black, enclosure red.
 A white band mentioned

 by the Admiralty and by NGA is not seen in Manfred Bartels's photo.

-view of the location.
+Knut Arlid Maråk also has a photo, and Google has a distant satellite view.
 Located on the cape on the north side of

 the entrance to the Bellsund, about 50 km (30 mi) south of Kapp Linné.